sadielinks/team-profile-gen/README.md

 ## Description <br>

-WORK IN PROGRESS :D
-This application allows for users to install, run, and generate a team profile on an HTML document.
+This command-line application allows for users to install, run, and generate a team profile on an HTML document.
+Users will specifically be prompted to answer their team manager, engineer(s), and/or intern(s) alongside with corresponding information pertaining to each member's role.
+Their selected inputs will generate their custom HTML homepage where they can view their team's information conveniently in one place!